Popee the Performer: Production

+The entire series was made through the use of 3D computer graphics and animation.
+Many shortcuts were taken to save on labor and rendering costs, such as the reuse of patterns and scenes.
+Each episode's animation took between 9 and 13 days to produce.

 Reception

 Popee the Performer has been described as "a twisted mockery of children's shows" and a "dark, messed-up series" due to its violence and unintentional horror; the visual style has also been called "offputting".
 In addition, it has been called a "trauma anime" and a show that "should not be searched online" in Japan.
 The show was nevertheless praised for its comedic appeal despite its lack of dialogue.
+Screen Rant described the series as "disturbing, nonsensical, and utterly cursed in every way possible".

 The show has been compared to Looney Tunes and Tom and Jerry due to its slapstick humour and silent comedy.